wbvguo/bsbit/docs/reference/file-formats.md

 | 18 | No-call observations | `0` |

 Columns 5 and 10 must both equal columns 12 + 13.
 Deletions and different-base
-observations are reported separately and do not enter valid coverage.
-The current caller reports zero for other modification, failed, and no-call counts.
+observations are reported separately and do not enter valid coverage. `bsbit call meth` reports zero for other modification, failed, and no-call counts.

 CGmap is compact and compatible with CGmap-oriented tooling.
 Extended bedMethyl carries explicit strand, interval, and evidence categories and is